Diets and Timetables

 - Other than online assessment, students are not allowed to sit examinations away from Edinburgh (Assessment Regulation 25.5)

 - Factors which may adversely affect your performance in an examination or in assessed coursework over the year, such as personal illness or the illness of a close relative or partner, must be drawn to the attention of the examiners in writing by you as soon as possible and, in any event, before the meeting of the Board of Examiners.
-This is usually done via your Personal Tutor, Student Adviser or Postgraduate Programme Director.
+This is usually done via your Student Adviser or Postgraduate Programme Director.